4 Min Read | Last Updated: July 5, 2024

 The Takeaway

 Many Americans are now ready to again hit the road.
-And with more and more countries welcoming Americans, easier-than-ever hotel cancellation policies, and relaxed ticketing rules from airlines, now may be a great time to plan that trip you’ve been pining for.
+And with more and more countries welcoming Americans, easier hotel cancellation policies, and relaxed ticketing rules from airlines, now may be a great time to plan that trip you’ve been pining for.

 Clint Henderson